 And now, the party of bailouts and massive injections of public funds directly into the accounts of a small number of economic decision makers, who chose to squander billions of dollars each year for decades, and now that that era is over, they tell the public that we have to live within our means, and of course, balance the all important budget ledger sheet.
 And that is Scheer nonsense.

 Sound economic decision making, is and always will be, about investment, not some ethereal balancing of the budget.
 The concept of living within one’s means, whereas it can be made to sound morally attractive, belies the reality that you cannot grow an economy, by contracting it.

 Some viewers of this site are unfamiliar with what the above banners are.
 In short, whether you are promoting your facebook page, your twitter account, instagram or any other social media platform, or are the owner of a small or large business, these advertising portals are part of one of the largest online means to present your offer to millions of viewers.
-Take a moment and click on one or both of these banners and welcome to the multi-billion dollar internet advertising universe.
+Take a moment and click on one or both of these banners.